 Most cases of emphysema are caused by smoking.
 However, it’s also possible to develop emphysema from long-term particle inhalation, such as fiberglass insulation or powdered fertilizers.
 These particles irritate and destroy the alveoli in much the same way as tobacco smoke.

 The most obvious symptom of emphysema is shortness of breath.
 Patients often feel that they can’t get a good lungful of air.
 This usually manifests first during physical activity, but later appears at rest, as well.

 Increased susceptibility to pulmonary infections is another result of emphysema.
-In fact, emphysema and chronic bronchitis go hand-in-hand, and patients must always guard against respiratory infections.
+Emphysema and chronic bronchitis go hand-in-hand, and patients must always guard against respiratory infections.

 Treatments for Emphysema

 Although there is currently no complete cure for emphysema, treatments are available.
-The aims of emphysema treatments are to keep patients active and improve their quality of life.
+Emphysema treatments aim to keep patients active and improve their quality of life.

 - Pulmonary Rehabilitation